Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 ``pip install --upgrade --extra-index-url https://nexus.mukit.at/repository/odoo/simple <module>``

-When the process is finished, restart your server and update the application in Odoo, just like you would normally.
+When the process is finished, restart your server and update the application in Godo, just like you would normally.

 Configuration
 =============